 Proposed method

 In this contribution, non-square VPDU is proposed.
 Each VPDU contains the same number of pixels so that can be processed by the pipeline engines, but it does not necessarily to have a square shape.
-A non-square can either be part of a CU, or can contain one or multiple CUs.
-The following constraints are set for the non-square VPDUs.
+A non-square VPDU can either be part of a CU, or can contain one or multiple CUs.
+It is proposed that a conformant bitstream shall meet the following constraints for the non-square VPDUs.

 For each VPDU containing one or multiple CUs, the CUs are completely contained in the VPDU.